Save 30% on online shipping anywhere in Canada and the US!

 Benefits of Painting:

-• Range of finishes – the combination of colors, textures and gloss levels is exhaustive
+• Range of finishes – the combination of colours, textures and gloss levels is exhaustive

 • Size of component – because the parts don’t need to be dipped into a bath, large parts are reasonably easy to process

-• Expensive – both the materials and labor costs involved in painting parts, especially complex ones, can be very high with wet painting
+• Expensive – both the materials and labour costs involved in painting parts, especially complex ones, can be very high with wet painting

 • Upkeep – Whilst high-quality paint finishes can last years, some may still need replenishing or touching up if they are subject to harsh conditions